 In the entire state of California, you will find only one location where you can drive onto the beach — and camp on it.
-That place is Oceano Dunes south of Pismo Beach in the town of Oceano.
+That place is Oceano Dunes on California's Central Coast south of Pismo Beach in the town of Oceano.

 Beach camping is an appealing idea and a potential bucket list activity.
-Before you hook up the RV or take off with a tent to do that, these are the pluses and minuses to consider before you decide whether or not it's for you.
+But before you hook up the RV or take off with a tent to do that, these are the pluses and minuses to consider before you decide whether or not it's for you.

 At Oceano Dunes, there are no trees (and therefore no shade) — but there's plenty of sand.
 Maybe too much sand.
 The best part of staying there is that you'll wake up with the ocean at your doorstep.
 The downside is that your doorstep may have been buried under blowing sand during the night.

 Experienced campers will tell you that it's futile to try keeping sand out of a tent pitched on the beach.
 Even if you take an RV, you'll be finding grit in the weirdest places for weeks after your trip.

 At Oceano Dunes, the list of amenities is short: They have vault and chemical toilets (porta-potties), and that's all.
 If you don't have a self-contained RV, it's indeed a primitive situation.

 Water delivery and holding tank pump-out services are available on the beach.
 An RV dump station is on LeSage Drive near the park entrance.

 The most popular activity at Oceano Dunes is riding off-highway vehicles and ATVs on the dunes, but you can also enjoy any kind of beach recreation.
 You can also use the guide to things to do in Pismo Beach to find out what to do when you're ready to go somewhere else.